DreamLineLove/DreamLineLove/README.md

 ## Upcoming endeavours
 - Regex cli tool rewritten in Go
-- ThePrimeagen's data structures and algorithms course
+- ThePrimeagen's data structures and algorithms course in C
 - A very simple kernel loaded by GRUB on a VM
+- Linux and GNU Parallel

 <br>